 Dumpling Mandu Center

-When in Poland, one must have “pierogi” or dumplings.
-I read about Dumpling Mandu Center on a blog when I was doing my research for this trip and as it got raving reviews, that’s where I headed my last night in Gdansk.
-The place was full when I got there but they took my name and after just two minutes, a table opened up.
+When in Poland, one must have “pierogi” or dumplings and when I was researching this trip, I found a blog that mentioned the Dumpling Mandu Center as one of the best places to visit in Gdansk for dumplings.
+It also got raving reviews, so I decided to head there on my last night in Gdansk.
+The place was full when I arrived but they took my name and after just two minutes of waiting, a table opened up.

 They have lots of dumpling options.
 Some are big dumplings of which you get five, others are “smaller” ones of which you get ten.
 I opted for a plate of ten dumplings filled with spinach, feta, and sundried tomatoes and topped with a blue cheese sauce.